Skip to main content

 The client must wait for the server’s Logon response before sending additional messages.
 If the client sends messages prior to sending the Logon message or prior to receiving the Logon response, the server will break the TCP/IP connection with the client without sending any message.

-If a logon attempt fails because of an invalid SenderCompID, invalid TargetCompID, invalid IP address, invalid password or not having the appropriate privileges to login to the gateway, or if the user sends a Logon message with duplicated tags, the server will break the TCP/IP connection with the client without sending a Logout or Reject message.
+If a logon attempt fails because of an invalid SenderCompID(49), invalid TargetCompID, invalid IP address, invalid password or not having the appropriate privileges to log in to the gateway, or if the user sends a Logon message with duplicated tags, the server will break the TCP/IP connection with the client without sending a Logout or Reject message.

-If during a logon of a SenderCompID, the server receives a second connection attempt while a valid FIX session is already underway for that same SenderCompID, the server will break the TCP/IP connection with the second connection without sending a Logout or Reject message.
+If during a logon of a SenderCompID(49), the server receives a second connection attempt while a valid FIX session is already underway for that same SenderCompID(49), the server will break the TCP/IP connection with the second connection without sending a Logout or Reject message.

-When unsubscribing, the client must pass the ID of the Subscription Request they wish to cancel.
+When unsubscribing, the client must pass the identifier of the subscription request they wish to cancel.

-Requesting just the top of book will result in receipt of just the Best Bid and Best Offer.
-For a full book, the Bid and Offer side may each have several Market Data Entries.
+Requesting just the top of the book will result in receipt of just the "best" bid and "best" ask.
+For a full book, the bid and ask side may each have several market data entries.

 A Snapshot causes the current state of the market to be sent.
 A Snapshot + Updates causes the current state of the market to be sent, and any updates as they occur, until the client requests that the Snapshot + Updates be disabled.